 🧂 Why Does a Water Softener Add Salt to Water?

 To understand why water softeners add salt to water, we need to know more about the ion exchange process.

 Ion exchange takes place inside a traditional water softener, which consists of two tanks: a brine tank and a resin tank.

 The brine tank mixes salt with water and sends a brine solution into the resin tank.
 This solution deposits charged sodium ions (salt) into the resin beads.

 When hard water flows through the resin tank, the calcium and magnesium minerals are attracted to the resin bed, which has an opposite charge.
 The calcium and magnesium ions stick to the resin beads, and equal parts sodium ions are released into the water to balance out its charge.

-Salt, or sodium chloride, is one of the best substances to use in ion exchange because of how effectively it removes calcium and magnesium from hard water.
-Salt is also one of the safest substances available for ion exchange.
-For that reason, sodium is commonly used in a water softener to produce soft water.
+Salt, or sodium chloride, is one of the best substances to use in ion exchange because of how effectively it removes calcium and magnesium from the resin bed.
+Salt is the most common and affordable substance available for ion exchange.
+For that reason, sodium is commonly used in a water softener to clean the resin that produces soft water.

 🤔 Does a Water Softener Increase Your Sodium Intake?